KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

     + *sstate-diff-machines.sh*: You can find this tool in the `scripts` directory of the Source Repositories.
 See the comments in the script for information on how to use the tool.

-    + ***BitBake's "-S printdiff" Option***: Using this option causes BitBake to try to establish the closest signature match it can (e.g. in the shared state cache) and then run `bitbake-diffsigs` over the matches to determine the stamps and delta where these two stamp trees diverge.
+    + ***BitBake's "-S printdiff" Option***: Using this option causes BitBake to try to establish the closest signature match it can (例如 in the shared state cache) and then run `bitbake-diffsigs` over the matches to determine the stamps and delta where these two stamp trees diverge.

 ### 3.10.6 Building Software from an External Source
 By default, the OpenEmbedded build system uses the Build Directory when building source code.
 The build process involves fetching the source files, unpacking them, and then patching them if necessary before the build takes place.